keshbach/PEP/README.md

 Unofficial Windows application for the EPROM+ System from Andromeda Research Labs

-Copyright (C) 2006-2022 Kevin Eshbach
+Copyright (C) 2006-2023 Kevin Eshbach

 ## Requirements

-Windows 7, Windows 8, Windows 8.1 and Windows 10
+Windows 7, Windows 8, Windows 8.1, Windows 10 or Windows 11

 The application currently only works with a real parallel port.
 A USB to Parallel Port adapter is not currently supported.
 For laptops the Quatech (now B&B Electronics) SPPXP-100 ExpressCard or SPP-100 PC card can be used.